-- a) a list of accredited national Para-Equestrian judges is on the EA website or available from your EA state branch office - b) there should be at least 2 judges for each competition - c) where 2 judges are used one should be placed on the long side, if the arena layout provides for this - d) at National Championships: - if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI PE judge and 2 national PE judges if a CPEDI then must have a minimum of 2 foreign FEI PE judges - if 5 judges are used, it is recommended, at the least, that they comprise 2 FEI PE judges and 3 national PE judges.
-If a CPEDI then there must be at least 3 foreign FEI PE judges - e) at State Championships a minimum of 2 national PE judges must be used - f) all judges judging PE must be PE accredited and at least: - a.
+- a) a list of accredited national Para-Equestrian judges is on the EA website or available from your EA state branch office - there should be at least 2 judges for each competition, if 2 PE-accredited judges are not available, one PE-accredited judge and one national judge of at least D-level may be used (PE judge to be placed at C) - c) where 2 judges are used one should be placed on the long side, if the arena layout provides for this - d) at National Championships: - if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI PE judge and 2 national PE judges if a CPEDI then must have a minimum of 2 foreign FEI PE judges - if 5 judges are used, it is recommended, at the least, that they comprise 2 FEI PE judges and 3 national PE judges.
+If a CPEDI then there must be at least 3 foreign FEI PE judges - e) at State Championships a minimum of 2 national PE judges must be used - f) all judges judging PE must be PE accredited (unless a national judge of at least D-level is being used as stated in (b) above) and at least: - a.
 D (Medium level) to judge all EA PE tests and FEI PE tests - b.
 E (Elementary) to judge EA PE tests - g) PE seminars are to be conducted by a National PE Judge Educator - h) seminars are to be of one-day duration - i) for re-accreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - j) participation certificates are to be issued to attendees - k) for reaccreditation, judges are required to attend a specific PE seminar every 3 years - to become a PE Judge, you must be E level or above to judge.
 You must also attend and participate in a full day PE seminar, and demonstrate satisfactory skills in 2 assessments: - a PE written theory test with a pass of at least 80% - one shadow judging which must at least cover Grades I, II and III.
 This shadow judging may take place at the PE seminar if sufficient horses or it may take place in conjunction with another PE event - I) a PE accreditation seminar is to be held at least every 3 years